hfinkel/lfort/docs/PTHInternals.rst

 =============================

-Unlike GCC's precompiled headers, which cache the full ASTs and preprocessor state of a header file, Clang's pretokenized header files mainly cache the raw lexer *tokens* that are needed to segment the stream of characters in a source file into keywords, identifiers, and operators.
+Unlike GCC's precompiled headers, which cache the full ASTs and preprocessor state of a header file, LFort's pretokenized header files mainly cache the raw lexer *tokens* that are needed to segment the stream of characters in a source file into keywords, identifiers, and operators.
 Consequently, PTH serves to mainly directly speed up the